darkrenaissance/darkfi/doc/src/arch/consensus.md

                    |
                    |--[M4]              <-- F3

-The two competing fork chains managed to also have the same rank, therefore finalization cannot occur.
+The two competing fork chains also have the same rank, therefore finalization cannot occur.

 Later, the node only observes 1 proposal, extending the F2 fork: